 Head of the Scientific Council: Tatjana Veljanovski, PhD

-IAPŠ group photo in 2021 (foto Igor Lapajne)
+IAPŠ group photo from 2021 (foto Igor Lapajne)